Joseph Simmons - the pioneering Victorian balloonist

 Simmons' ballooning career was interrupted in July 1884 when he was convicted at the Central Criminal Court for perjury in a civil case.
 He was sentenced to two year's hard labour.

-Following the inquest verdict of accidental death he was buried at South Norwood where the funeral was reported to be attended by many fellow intrepid 'aeronauts'.
+Following the his tragic death and an inquest verdict of accidental death he was buried at South Norwood where the funeral was reported to be attended by many fellow intrepid 'aeronauts'.

 Times 6 March 1882